 The QJPS is committed to making editorial decisions based solely on the quality of the work, and will not discriminate on the basis of the race, gender, sexual orientation, age, nationality, political ideology, popularity, rank, title, or institution of the author(s).
 Editors will make their initial decision on a manuscript (e.g., desk rejection vs. external review) without knowing the identities of the authors.
 If the Editors decide to send a paper out for review, they will then learn the identities of the authors so that they can select appropriate referees without conflicts of interest.
 If a paper is sent out for review, the review process is single-blind with referees remaining anonymous to the author(s).

-The QJPS accepts submissions only via email.
-Please adhere to the QJPS Style Guidelines for writing your paper.
+Please adhere to the QJPS Style Guidelines for writing your manuscript.

-The QJPS blinding policy means that authors should submit their manuscript in two parts: a title page and an anonymized submission without any indication of the author's identities.
+The QJPS blinding policy means that authors must submit their manuscript in two parts: a title page and an anonymized submission without any indication of the author's identities.

-In the submission email, authors should also indicate if they are a colleague, coauthor, student, advisor, or relative of any members of the QJPS Editorial Board.
+During the submission process, authors must also indicate if they are a colleague, coauthor, student, advisor, or relative of any members of the QJPS Editorial Board.
 Any editor with such a connection to an author will be recused from the editorial process.

 The Author(s) declares that the manuscript has not been previously published, that it is not under consideration for publication elsewhere, and that its publication is approved by all co-authors, if any, and any other authorities at the corporation/institute/university where the work was done.
 Further, if accepted, the work will not be published elsewhere in similar form.